TomasLaus/url-shortener/README.md

 This project is a URL shortener microservice built with Express.js and Mongoose.
 It allows users to submit a URL and receive a shortened version of it.
 When users access the shortened URL, they will be redirected to the original URL.

 ### [Url Shortener Microservice - Live Demo](https://url-shortener-hzxp.onrender.com)

+> [!NOTE]
-*you may have to wait about 30-50 seconds if the page does not load (due to the hosting service).
+> if the page does not load, you may have to wait about 30-50 seconds (due to the hosting service).

 ## Features